Swing (2003 film)

-Swing is an American romantic comedy film directed by Martin Guigui and starring Constance Brenneman, Innis Casey, Tom Skerritt, Jacqueline Bisset, Jonathan Winters, Nell Carter, Dahlia Waingort, Adam Tomei, Barry Bostwick, Mindy Cohn.
+Swing is an American romantic comedy film directed by Martin Guigui and starring Jacqueline Bisset, Innis Casey, Jonathan Winters, Tom Skerritt, Nell Carter, Mindy Cohn, and Barry Bostwick.

 Plot

 Anthony is caught between dreams of being a musician and pleasing his father and fiancé.
 Encouraged by his great uncle, Anthony finds inspiration from a mysterious older woman in an other worldly night club, who teaches him to find happiness through swing dancing.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 36 out of 100, based on nine critics, indicating "generally unfavorable" reviews.